zz2liu/RnaSeq-HpcPipelines/README.md

 Generate a gene x sample read counts matrix for your project.

 #### Test with the example project
-- paste the following lines to your remote terminal on a computing node
+- Set the parameters: paste the following lines to your cluster terminal on a computing node
     ```sh
     # set up the projectDir and genome
     projectDir="~/../zl99/project/Project_Test1M"
     genome="hg38"
+    ```
+- Run the pipeline, output to a new folder under scratch60: paste the folowing lines
+    ```sh
     # make a new folder in scratch60 for output, using your project name
     mkdir "~/scratch60/$(basename $projectDir)" && cd $_
     # map the reads to genome